BhavaniSampath/ECE_Project_Submission/README.md

 # BDD_PolyfromQtoF2
-This repository contains the C++ implementation of partial synthesis of polynomial with final implementation using BDD.
+This repository contains the C++ implementation of partial synthesis with polynomials end result represented using BDD.

 BDD_PolyfromQtoF2 folder contains the src code and the make file to run this program